 by ashley newton, pt, dpt

-- Pelvic pain: the pelvic floor muscles contract and guard in response to pain but sometimes they get stuck in guarding mode.
-When the muscles undergo stretch such as with sexual activity, the experience can be painful!
+- Pelvic Pain: The pelvic floor muscles contract and guard in response to pain but sometimes, they get stuck in guarding mode.
+When the muscles undergo stretching during things like sexual activity, the experience can be painful!

-- Changes in voiding: if the pelvic floor gets stuck in ‘on’ mode, it can have trouble relaxing when it is time to void.
+- Changes in Voiding: If the pelvic floor gets stuck in ‘on’ mode, it can be difficult to relax after.
 With both urination and defecation, the pelvic floor needs to relax and lengthen in order to completely void.
 If the muscles are having trouble lengthening because they are gripping/contracting, voids may feel incomplete or difficult to pass.

-- Weakness: if the pelvic floor is constantly tightening, it becomes weak.
-Thus, we are not able to recruit these muscles as readily to do their job of stabilizing the pelvis when we move.
+- Weakness: If the pelvic floor is constantly tightening, it becomes weak.
+This prevents us from being able to recruit these muscles readily to do their job of stabilizing the pelvis when we move.
 As a result, other tissues may become overloaded trying to do the job of the pelvic floor.

-Ways to Get Out of Fight or Flight!
+Ways to Get Out of Fight or Flight Mode

-To get the body and brain unstuck and move into a more relaxed, down-regulated state, try the following exercises:
+To get the body and brain unstuck and move into a more relaxed, down-regulated state, we recommend trying the following exercises:

-- Legs up the Wall: Place a pillow under the pelvis and bring the legs to a wall so they are supported.
+- Legs Up Wall: Place a pillow under the pelvis and bring the legs to a wall so they are supported.
 Allow the legs to relax and practice diaphragmatic breathing.

 - Mindful Walking: Get out in nature and practice relaxing the arms and unclenching the jaw as you walk.

 - Daily Yoga: You can practice yoga as a way to stretch your pelvic floor muscles.
 With simple exercises, your pelvic floor will begin to relax and experience healthy contracting.
 Online yoga classes are a great way to start your stretching right from your home.